-He looked poised for a solid career since he was only 22 years old, but after being traded to the Florida Marlins, Spooneybarger was mediocre in 2003 and never pitched in the big leagues again.
+Although he looked poised for a solid career since he was only 22 years old, after being traded to the Florida Marlins Spooneybarger was mediocre in 2003 and never pitched in the big leagues again.
 His career ended at 23.

-Ligtenberg, who'd had success before 2002 (he had a 143 ERA+ to that point), was signed by the Baltimore Orioles as a free-agent following the campaign, had a solid but not spectacular 2003, bombed in 2004 and was out of the bigs after 2005.
+Ligtenberg, who had had success before 2002 (he had a 143 ERA+ to that point), was signed by the Baltimore Orioles as a free-agent following the campaign, had a solid but not spectacular 2003, bombed in 2004 and was out of the big leagues after 2005.

 Though he had a few solid campaigns, Holmes was largely a failed reliever before his big season, posting a 4.47 ERA and 106 ERA+ from 1990 to 2000.
 Like Hammond, he didn't even play in the big leagues in 2001.
 Then after the season, he pitched one more (mediocre) campaign with the Braves and his big league career was over.